suyashskumar/sentiment-analysis/README.md

-# Sentiment Analysis and Feedback Generation System
+# Sentiment Analysis for Brand Monitoring

 This project is a sentiment analysis application that predicts sentiment from text input and provides feedback using a generative AI model.
 It includes a web-based frontend for user interaction and a backend powered by Python and Node.js.